 Alex says she loves the mixed bag of stories she gets to cover while in Shepparton, particularly the personal stories and those about the region’s vibrant multicultural community.

-She currently enjoys covering the education and entertainment rounds and is the SN Weekly reporter.
+She currently enjoys covering the education and entertainment rounds.
 Aside from reporting she likes attempting to learn new languages and travelling.

 Phone: 5820 3231